My 15 Year Journey to Raising Capital and Finding Commercial Real Estate Investors

 All simple questions- but you’d be amazed at how few people ask these questions when investing.
 Back then I didn’t know what to ask.
 Today I know and I’m comfortable asking them.

-What was even worse than my loss- was that my parents followed me into the deal.
+What was even worse- was that my parents followed me into the deal.
 They had just paid off their home (achieving their dream of being debt free before 50).

 They remortgaged their home to invest $100,000.

 This meant mom and dad would keep working for 10 years to pay for 1 shitty investment decision.
 Every month reminded that they’d made a huge mistake.